Semantic network: History

 Examples of the use of semantic networks in logic, directed acyclic graphs as a mnemonic tool, dates back centuries.
 The earliest documented use being the Greek philosopher Porphyry's commentary on Aristotle's categories in the third century AD.

-In computing history, "Semantic Nets" for the propositional calculus were first implemented for computers by Richard H. Richens of the Cambridge Language Research Unit in 1956 as an "interlingua" for machine translation of natural languages, although the importance of this work and the CLRU was only belatedly realized.
+In computing history, "Semantic Nets" for the propositional calculus were first implemented for computers by Richard H. Richens of the Cambridge Language Research Unit in 1956 as an "interlingua" for machine translation of natural languages.
+Although the importance of this work and the CLRU was only belatedly realized.

 Semantic networks were also independently implemented by Robert F. Simmons and Sheldon Klein, using the first order predicate calculus as a base, after being inspired by a demonstration of Victor Yngve.
-The "line of research was originated by the first President of the Association for Computational Linguistics, Victor Yngve, who in 1960 had published descriptions of algorithms for using a phrase structure grammar to generate syntactically well-formed nonsense sentences.
+The "line of research was originated by the first President of the Association [Association for Computational Linguistics], Victor Yngve, who in 1960 had published descriptions of algorithms for using a phrase structure grammar to generate syntactically well-formed nonsense sentences.
 Sheldon Klein and I about 1962-1964 were fascinated by the technique and generalized it to a method for controlling the sense of what was generated by respecting the semantic dependencies of words as they occurred in text."
 Other researchers, most notably M. Ross Quillian and others at System Development Corporation helped contribute to their work in the early 1960s as part of the SYNTHEX project.
 It's from these publications at SDC that most modern derivatives of the term "semantic network" cite as their background.
 Later prominent works were done by Allan M. Collins and Quillian (e.g., Collins and Quillian; Collins and Loftus Quillian).
 Still later in 2006, Hermann Helbig fully described MultiNet.

 In the late 1980s, two Netherlands universities, Groningen and Twente, jointly began a project called Knowledge Graphs, which are semantic networks but with the added constraint that edges are restricted to be from a limited set of possible relations, to facilitate algebras on the graph.
 In the subsequent decades, the distinction between semantic networks and knowledge graphs was blurred.
 In 2012, Google gave their knowledge graph the name Knowledge Graph.